Test Dates & Registration

 Middle School Specialty Areas School Leadership Series

 Counselor Education School Social Worker

 Media Coordinator And other Specialty Subject Areas

 To register for the official Praxis examination, please visit http://www.ets.org.

 SAT TEST PREPARATION COURSE OFFERING

-Online and Face-to-Face SAT test preparation classes will begin during the week of January 28, 2019 in preparation for the SAT Test in Reasoning Skills to be given on March 9, 2019.
-Pre-registration for face to face and online SAT classes will begin January 3, 2019 .
+Online and Face-to-Face SAT test preparation classes will begin during the week of October 28, 2019 in preparation for the SAT Test to be given on December 7, 2019 .
+Pre-registration for face to face and online SAT test prep. classes will begin October 21, 2019.
 You may call the School of Professional Studies at (252) 527-8600 or (252) 702-0096 for more information regarding registration and seating.
 Pre-register online today!!

 To register for the SAT examination, please visit: https://sat.collegeboard.org

 The next ACT test administration is scheduled for December 14, 2019.
 Test preparation sessions for the ACT are scheduled on an "As Needed" basis beginning November 3, 2019.
 Contact our office at (252) 527-8600 or email us at email@example.com for possible class schedule times and dates.
 Online pre-registration for test preparation session will begin on October 28, 2019.
 ACT test preparation classes begin on November 4, 201 .
 The next ACT test administration session is scheduled for December 14, 2019.